 Seltún - A highlight at Reykjanes peninsula

-When you arrive in Keflavík only a few can imagine the impressive landscape hidden in this area.
+Arriving in Keflavík only a few imagine the impressive landscape hidden in this area.
 Inevitably you cross this part of Iceland on the 60-minute drive from the airport to the metropolis.
 The way back is often the only visit to this part of the world.
 But the peninsula immediately adjacent to Reykjavík has much more to offer than the expressway to the airport.

 Hot springs at Krýsuvík

 You feel inevitably transported back to your childhood when some prankster found it funny to delight those present with the smell of rotten eggs.
 At that time the smell came from ampoules, here it is 'natural'.
 As you explore the bubbling and hissing area on the boardwalk, however, you gradually get used to the smell of sulfur.

 In the middle of the green fascinating landscape, nature has torn a scar that glows in all earthy colors.
 Beneeth Iceland, the Eurasian and American continental plates drift apart by several centimeters each year.
 The break runs right under the Reykjanes peninsula, a real volcanic hotspot.
 This is accompanied by earthquakes and active volcanism.
 At the end of 2019, several earthquakes were measured daily in the Krýsuvík volcanic system with its central volcano Trölladyngja.
 The volcanic activity, however, is in the green area.
 The last eruption in Krýsuvík was in the 12th century.

 If you want to stay up-to-date on current volcanic activities, you can find information at the overview of Icelandic volcanoes, at the Weather Office or on the website of the Lava Center in Hvolsvöllur.
 With the latter, you can optionally be notified of earthquakes by email.